cjoakim/azure-cosmos-demo22/presentation/presentation.md

 #### Merge and Enrich - Joining on Airport Code (IATA Code)

-- using the ** python pandas library** to combine these datasets
+- using the **python pandas library** to combine these datasets
 - merged the Openflights Airport data (**Name, GPS, Country**) into the Kaggle Travel data
-- made the dates sortable
+- transformed the dates into sortable yyyy/mm/dd format

 ```python
 # warning: this is partial code, see main.py in the repo for the actual code